Afek-Sakaju/colors-craze-game/README.md

 - `npm install` <br /> Install all the necessary packages for running and developing the project.
 - `npm run start`<br /> For running the project (with craco).
-- `npm run build-jsdocs`<br />For JSDocs,after running open the 'index.html' file located inside the 'js-docs' folder.
+- `npm run build-jsdocs`</br>For JSDocs of the utils functions, after running open the 'index.html' file located inside the 'js-docs' folder.

 ---